-Learning how to draw vibrant color with colored pencil can be one of the most difficult things for any artist new to colored pencil to learn.
+Learning how to draw vibrant color with colored pencil is one of the most difficult things for new colored pencil artists to learn.
 Especially for an artist accustomed to painting or using pastels.
 In today’s post, I share a few reasons why you might be getting pale color.
 I’ll also share a few tips for getting rid of that pale color (unless you want it.)

 How to Draw Vibrant Color with Colored Pencil

-I am hoping that this will help me get vibrant results with my colour pencil art.
-I love them but always seems wishy washy.
+I am hoping that this will help me get vibrant results with my colour pencil art, [which] [always turns] out wishy washy.
 I am excited about your site and can’t wait to do it.

 Thank you for the question!